SelfKeyFoundation/selfkey-service/README.md

 publicKey: <ethereum address>
 ```

-To create the data you can use the functions in the `selfkey.js` library - also see the test file for an example of this.
+To create the data you can use the functions in the `selfkey-lib` library - also see the test file for an example of this.

 ## Docker